Electric vehicle charging at night, blue charging cable connected to a dark sports car EV charging cable plugged into a car

 THE NUMBERS

-Fuel Costs are rising.
+Fuel Costs are vulnerable.
 Electric vehicles cost significantly less to run.

 Electric vehicle drivers in New Zealand spend significantly less on energy than petrol drivers.
 Based on average driving distances, the gap is large enough to make a meaningful difference to business budgets.
-Exact savings will vary depending on driving patterns and your energy tariff, but the figures below are based on averages from EECA and Waka Kotahi
+Exact savings will vary depending on driving patterns and your energy tariff - use the EECA vehicle comparison calculator to model your own numbers.

 fuel-petrol